-Dr. Michael Hardman
+Professor Michael Hardman

 School of Science, Engineering and Environment

-Stemming from this work, I have keynoted at a wide variety of major international events, such as the international Society of City and Regional Planners Congress in South Africa to a UNESCO event in Oregon, USA and some 37 other keynotes in the likes of France, Slovakia and across the UK.
-Alongside my academic roles, I hold several non-academic positions with organisations, from an ambassador for Social Farms & Gardens to an advisor for Food Sync and member of a number of other similar organisations.
+Stemming from this work, I have keynoted at a wide variety of major global events, such as the international Society of City and Regional Planners Congress in South Africa to a UNESCO event in Oregon, USA and other keynotes in the likes of France, Slovakia and across the UK.
+I have also acted as a regular media commentator in the likes of the British and global presses, alongside appearing in documentaries on climate change and other forms of media.

 Areas of research

 Urban Agriculture, Sustainable Cities, Planning, Green Infrastructure, Food Security

 Areas of supervision